An industry leader in 10-year investment performance

 Our Income account won Money magazine's Pension Fund Manager for 2019.3

-The cost of managing your account is split into administration fees, investment fees and indirect costs.
-We take the fees out of the unit price every day, before we declare the unit price.
+The cost of managing your account is split into administration fees, investment fees, and indirect costs.
+We calculate and take the fees out before we declare the unit price, every working day.

-1 This figure comprises of the investment fee and indirect cost ratio which are based on the fees and costs for the financial year ended 30 June 2018 and the administration fee which reduced from 0.18% to 0.16% from 1 July 2018.
+1. The investment fee and indirect cost ratio are based on the fees and costs for the financial year ended 30 June 2019.
 The total fees and any other applicable fees are deducted daily from the unit price before the unit price is declared and may differ from future fees and costs.

 2. This cap applies only to administration fees.
 The investment fees and indirect cost ratio are separate fees.